 Got some extra cash for your birthday, tax return, or rent deposit?
 Save it.
 Want to purchase your flight abroad?
 Use a flight tracker app like Hopper to watch for when prices drop, so you can buy when the timing’s right.
 Want to budget even more?
 Don’t forget to sign up for a travel credit card!
 DON’T cut corners on a safe place to stay for a night while traveling, or be ultra-thrifty with what you eat (that’s half the experience!).
 You’ll thank us later.

 So, what’s keeping you from traveling?
-Let us know in the comments below!
+Let me know in the comments below!